vimaec/bfast/readme.md

 You would use the BFAST structure if you have a binary data to serialize that is mostly in the form of long arrays.
-For example a set of files that you want to bundle together without wanting to bring in the overhead of a compression library or re-implementing TAR.We use BFAST to encode mesh data and as containers for other data.
+For example a set of files that you want to bundle together without wanting to bring in the overhead of a compression library or re-implementing TAR.
+We use BFAST to encode mesh data and as containers for other data.

 ## Features